 Our Iceland Foodie Guide recommends...Shopping in the supermarket?

 We highly recommend using an Iceland travel guide and trying out delicious dishes at the restaurants in Reykjavik.
 The last day of the All-inclusive Iceland adventure tour will be a foodie tour.
 There are quite a few excellent foods, however, that you can find in supermarkets, such as the ones in the list below:

 Icelandic addiction to licorice has been mentioned, but they also love the sweet taste.
 This is indicated by their traditional dish with sugar sauce, smoked meat, and caramelized potatoes.
 Their local chocolate, Nói Síríus, is just perfection you must try!

-It’s little known that Iceland is the biggest producer of bananas in the whole of Europe.
+It's little known that Iceland is the biggest producer of bananas in the whole of Europe.
 Do you think it is impossible?
 Well, their large agriculture industry says the exact opposite.
 Iceland uses its natural geothermal heating to run the greenhouses.
 And it is doing well!
-In fact, they also have a famous tomato farm just an hour of driving from Reykjavik.
+They also have a famous tomato farm just an hour of driving from Reykjavik.
 You can taste delicious tomato dishes such as their legendary Icelandic soup, beer, or coffee.
-Other big producers are blueberry farms.
+Other significant producers are blueberry farms.
 Foreigners come to Iceland every season to seek harvesting jobs and earn a relatively good amount of money.

 What Can Foodie Travelers Expect in Iceland?

 Iceland is a land of fast progress, the same as all Scandinavian countries.
 In these small and cute cities, you can get the highest quality with fresh ingredients.
 Unfortunately, the fast progress also confirms the presence of global fast foods like Domino's, Taco Bell, and Subway.
 Spoiler alert: Iceland is one of the few countries where you won't find McDonald's.